The Economics Network

 A survey of 3rd year students across the UK to gather feedback on their HE experience, including courses, support, facilities and university life.
 The NSS results feed into university league tables.
 This annual survey started in 2005 and is run by the UK funding councils (HEFCE, HEFCW, DfENI and SFC).

-The UKES provides information on the amount of time and effort students invest in their studies.
+United Kingdom Engagement Survey (UKES)The UKES provides information on the amount of time and effort students invest in their studies.
 Typically first or second year students are surveyed for the UKES.
-The survey is run by the Higher Education Academy and has been running since 2013.
+The survey is run by AdvanceHE and has been running since 2013.

-International survey of postgraduate research students about their learning and supervision experience.
-This is a biennial survey run by the Higher Education Academy that started in 2007.
+Postgraduate Research Experience Survey (PRES)International survey of postgraduate research students about their learning and supervision experience.
+This is a biennial survey run by AdvanceHE that started in 2007.

-The DLHE survey collects information on what all leavers from higher education programmes are doing six months after qualifying from their course.
-This annual survey has been run by HEFCE since 2002.
+Destinations of Leavers from Higher Education Survey (DLHE)The DLHE survey collects information on what all leavers from higher education programmes are doing six months after qualifying from their course.
+This annual survey was run by HEFCE from 2002 until 2018 when it was replaced by the Graduate Outcomes survey run by the HESA.

-The REF is a system of assessing the quality of research in UK HE institutions and to inform the selective allocation of grants for research to institutions.
+Research Excellence Framework (REF)The REF is a system of assessing the quality of research in UK HE institutions and to inform the selective allocation of grants for research to institutions.
 The REF also provides benchmarking information within the HE sector.
-The last REF was in 2014, the next will take place in 2021.
+The last REF was in 2021; the next will take place in 2029.

 Teaching Excellence Framework (TEF)

 The Teaching Excellence Framework (TEF) is run by the Office for Students and is now a mandatory quality assurance check on undergraduate education in the UK (excluding Scotland).
 It aims to provide students with the information they need to judge teaching quality.
 It is based on 9 metrics: 5 from the NSS, 3 employment-related metrics, and one measure of student continuation from HESA (Higher Education Statistical Agency).
-The TEF is currently at institution level (assessed against own benchmarks) but subject level TEF is due to be introduced from 2020.

 Professional Development

-Advance HE is a merger of the former Higher Education Academy, the Leadership Foundation and the Equality Challenge Unit.
+Advance HEAdvance HE is a merger of the former Higher Education Academy, the Leadership Foundation and the Equality Challenge Unit.
 It was formed in 2018 and aims to “advance practice and improve outcomes for the benefit of students, staff and society.”
 Advance HE also runs the fellowship scheme which recognises professionalism in teaching

-UK Professional Standards Framework (UKPSF)
+Professional Standards Framework (PSF)

-A nationally-recognised framework, managed by the HEA, for benchmarking success within HE teaching and learning support.
-The UKPSF constitutes a set of professional standards and guidelines for everyone involved in teaching and supporting learning in HE, it can be applied to personal development programmes at individual or institutional level.
-University professional development programmes are often mapped to the UK PSF.
+A nationally-recognised framework, managed by AdvanceHE, for benchmarking success within HE teaching and learning support.
+Originally known as the UKPSF, the PSF constitutes a set of professional standards and guidelines for everyone involved in teaching and supporting learning in HE, it can be applied to personal development programmes at individual or institutional level.

-An alternative provider to the HEA, SEDA is a professional association for staff and educational developers in the UK, promoting innovation and good practice in higher education.
+Staff and Educational Development Association (SEDA)An alternative provider to the HEA, SEDA is a professional association for staff and educational developers in the UK, promoting innovation and good practice in higher education.

 Course Structure and Teaching

-A-levels and Scottish Highers (exams taken at the end of school, age 18), UG (undergraduate), PGT (postgraduate taught), PGR (postgraduate research).
+Levels of studyA-levels and Scottish Highers (exams taken at the end of school, age 18), UG (undergraduate), PGT (postgraduate taught), PGR (postgraduate research).

 The QAA and other bodies often refer to these as: Levels 3 (A-level, Highers), 4 (1st year), 5 (2nd year), 6 (3rd year), 7 (postgraduate).

-Programme: whole degree, i.e. BSC in economics
+Levels of courseProgramme: whole degree, i.e. BSc in economics

 Module/unit: the courses that make up the programme